You Don’t Have To Do It Alone

 What in the world had I just agreed to?
 How was I going to turn a one-hundred page parable into a living, breathing, enjoyable, engaging, interactive program that would help people navigate their lives in these turbulent times and – remain true to the story?

-I had no model to go on, no roadmap to follow and there was sense of urgency since the publication date was March 3rd.
+I had no model to go on, no roadmap to follow and there was a sense of urgency since the publication date was March 3rd.
 In more than three decades of writing, speaking and coaching, I had never taken anyone else’s work and attempted to bring it to life.

 Suddenly, I felt my first nibble of fear.
 Maybe this wasn’t such a good idea after all.
 Wouldn’t it just be simpler to finish my own book, the one I’ve been working on for seven years?
 On the other hand, wasn’t this a great opportunity?
 I was reminded yet again that there is a very fine line between fear and excitement and – I was excited.